bklooste/epann/epann/docs/getting_started/01introduction.md

 **epann** is a neuroevolution framework for designing artificial life experiments using variants of the HyperNEAT algorithm.

-The package is itself a practice in package management and maintenance specific to the research goals of the author in the fields of machine learning, artificial life, neuroevolution, and theoretical neuroscience.
-The author recognizes the existence of other [libraries](http://eplex.cs.ucf.edu/neat_software/) that already implement many features of this research pipeline, however maintains the (misguided?) perspective that proper understanding can come from writing it yourself.
+The author recognizes the existence of other [libraries](http://eplex.cs.ucf.edu/neat_software/) that already implement many features of this research pipeline, however maintains the perspective that better understanding can come from writing it yourself.

-You can run any of these notebook tutorials on your local machine by first cloning the **epann** repository.

 ### Overview